 Single payment, 3 monthly payments

 AWT You(niversity) tuition is completely non-refundable for any reason whatsoever.
 Participants who withdraw from a program more than seven (7) days prior to their first class may transfer tuition toward a future program within one calendar year from the start of the initial program purchased.
-Participants who withdraw within seven (7) days from their first class are not eligible for a refund of any kind and will not be able to transfer tuition towards a future program.
+Participants who withdraw within seven (7) days from their first class are not eligible for a refund of any kind, will not be able to transfer tuition towards a future program, and are responsible for the full tuition amount regardless of how many monthly payments have incurred at the time of withdrawal.